frccode/frccode/docs/Learn/Chapter_5/simple_trajectories.md

 ### Create Your First Trajectory
 1. Create a custom class command that will house your trajectory following code.
 2. Make sure to have the following features
-    - A trajectory config
-    - Start and end Poses
     - A trajectory object taken in as a parameter
     - A swerve subsystem object taken in as a parameter
     - Timer for tracking state of a trajectory